kenjimarshall/kenjimarshall.github.io/_writing/2019-10-21-sycamore-sycamore.md

 _**Gone Underground**_

 I tucked myself beneath my bed, occupying my mind with the dusty clusters and clumps of cotton, protruding in obscure patterns from the bottom of the mattress.
 Sometimes I just needed somewhere to go.
 People saw the underbellies of mattresses in context—hiding in moments of fear, flipped upside down while moving, or transiently during item retrieval.
 I was here for that underbelly alone.
 I figured something unorthodox would help me think about things in a new way.
-But I just felt as if I was turning over obsidian stones in my hands, looking at it from every angle and met with unimpregnable blackness.
+But I just felt as if I was turning over the night sky in my hands, looking at it from every angle and met with unimpregnable blackness.

 I gave it ten more minutes before giving up and rolling myself free.
 It was morning on a summer Tuesday, and the air was blurry with humidity.
 I didn’t have anything to do until evening at which point, as always, I would go underground.